 During filming in Las Vegas, one of the Mercedes (a very beat up and distinctive one) was stolen from the lot where the vehicles were being kept.
 The next day the production was filming driving sequences and traffic was being held up by the local police.
 A production person noticed that a very distinctive Mercedes was part of the cars being held, the police were told, the driver was arrested and the car was recovered.

 The song that plays during the scene in which Neeco the tuxedo deliveryman tosses the guys' rented tuxedos into their speeding car is "Ride the Sky II" by Revolution Mother.
-Neeco is played by Mike Vallely, Revolution Mother's lead singer.
+Neeco is played by Mike Vallely, Revolution Mother's lead singer, and a pro skateboarder.

 [Chuck E. Cheese]